 The Company will not invest in companies that derive more than 5% of their revenue from any of the following activities: the production of shale energy, palm oil, arctic oil and gas, the production or selling of tobacco, or from involvement in the adult entertainment sector.

 The Company will not invest more than 5% of the portfolio in companies which have a high ESG risk rating.

-The Company will exclude the bottom 5% of companies when ranked by carbon intensity where the Company believes that the data used to apply the exclusions is reasonably sufficient and accurate.
+The Company will exclude the bottom 5% of companies in the index when ranked by carbon intensity where the Company believes that the data used to apply the exclusions is reasonably sufficient and accurate.

-At least 5% of the portfolio will be invested in companies that are aligned with the UN Sustainable Development Goals of "Health & Wellbeing".
+At least 5% of the portfolio will be invested in companies that are aligned with the UN Sustainable Development Goal of "Good Health & Wellbeing".

-The Company will not invest in companies which are noncompliant with the UN Global Compact principles (a voluntary framework encouraging businesses worldwide to adopt sustainable and socially responsible policies).
+The Company only invests in companies which comply with the UN Global Compact principles (a voluntary framework encouraging businesses worldwide to adopt sustainable and socially responsible policies).